Skip to content

 RS256 #

-RSA-SHA256, asymmetric signature.
+RSA-SHA256 with PKCS#1 v1.5 padding, asymmetric signature.
 The backend has the private key to sign, clients (or other services) have only the public to verify.
 Preferred over HS256 for multi-service architectures.
+RS384 and RS512 with SHA-384/SHA-512 also exist.

 kid #

 Key ID, optional header that identifies which key to use for verification (useful in multi-key JWKS).
-Known vulnerabilities if not sanitized backend-side (path traversal, SQLi).
+Known vulnerabilities if not sanitized backend-side (path traversal with ../, SQL injection on the keys table).

 JWKS #

-JSON Web Key Set.
-Public endpoint that publishes the public keys of an IdP.
-Convention URL: https://idp/.well-known/jwks.json.
+JSON Web Key Set (RFC 7517).
+Public endpoint that publishes the public keys of an identity provider in JSON format.
+Conventional URL: https://idp.example/.well-known/jwks.json.
+Cached with reasonable TTL, refreshed on rotation.

 Does the tool decode the signature too?
 Can I see it?

 The third segment (signature) is shown as a base64url string, not decoded.
 HMAC, RSA and ECDSA signatures are raw bytes and reading them adds no useful information.
-To verify it you need the key: for HS256 use the JWT decoder with the secret in the dedicated field (local WebCrypto computation), for RS256/ES256 your identity provider SDK in debug mode.
+To verify it you need the key: for HS256 use the JWT decoder with the secret in the dedicated field; for RS256/ES256 you can paste the pubkey in the optional field of this audit, and if the token is HS256-spoofed with the pubkey as secret the alg confusion check will report it.

 Expired token: is it a blocking finding?

-No, classified as INFO.
-An expired token is NOT a security vulnerability (in fact, expiration is a mitigation).
-The tool reports the status to avoid false positives in the report (an audit that says "missing exp" on a token that has exp but is expired would be a bug).
+No, it's classified as INFO.
+An expired token is NOT a security vulnerability (in fact, expiration is an active mitigation).
+The tool reports the state to avoid false positives in the report (an audit saying "missing exp" on a token that actually has exp but is expired would be a bug).

 Is lifetime > 30 days really a problem?

 Depends on the use case.
-For user session tokens: yes, 30 days is too much, refresh token rotation with short-lived access tokens (15-60 min) is the recommended practice.
-For service tokens (JWT-formatted API keys): 30+ days can be acceptable if rotated and backend-revocable.
-The tool flags HIGH as conservative default: evaluate context and ignore if the use case justifies it.
+For user session tokens: yes, 30 days is too much, refresh token rotation with short-lived (15-60 min) access tokens is the recommended practice.
+For service tokens (JWT-format API keys): 30+ days may be acceptable if rotated and revocable backend-side.
+The tool flags HIGH as a conservative default: evaluate context and ignore if the use case justifies it.

 kid injection: how is it actually exploited?

-Real examples.
-(1) kid: "../../../dev/null" -> backend looks up key in filesystem -> finds empty file -> verifies HMAC with secret = empty string.
-Forgery.
-(2) kid: "key1' UNION SELECT 'attacker'-- " -> backend SQL on keys table -> SQLi -> attacker-controlled key.
-Mitigation: treat kid as untrusted input, alphanumeric whitelist + exact lookup in internal map.
+Real-world examples.
+(1) kid: "../../../dev/null" -> backend looks up the key in the filesystem -> finds an empty file -> verifies HMAC with secret = empty string -> forgery succeeds.
+(2) kid: "key1' UNION SELECT 'attacker'-- " -> backend runs SQL on keys table -> SQLi -> attacker-controlled key.
+Mitigation: treat kid as untrusted input, alphanumeric whitelist, exact lookup in an internal map, never as an unparameterized query argument.

-They allow the token to declare the URL of the public key to verify itself.
-If the backend uses it as-is (without pinning to trusted domains), an attacker controlling the URL controls the key -> valid signatures at will.
-Mitigation: pinning whitelist of authorized hostnames at backend level, or ignore jku/x5u and use only a hardcoded JWKS endpoint.
+They allow the token to declare the URL of the public key with which to verify itself.
+If the backend uses it as-is (without pinning to trusted domains), an attacker who controls the URL controls the key -> valid signatures at will.
+Mitigation: hostname whitelist pinning at the backend level, or ignore jku/x5u entirely and use only a hardcoded JWKS endpoint.

-Can I audit the entire flow, not just a single token?
+Can I do a full flow audit, not just a single token?

-This audit reports the risks visible from a single token.
-Examining the full flow (key rotation, refresh token rotation, server-side logout, anti-replay via jti, audience binding, production handling of kid and jku/x5u, OIDC provider configuration) requires an architectural review that crosses code, provider configuration and infrastructure: see the CTA at the bottom of the page.
+This audit reports risks visible from a single token.
+To examine the full flow (key rotation, refresh token rotation, server-side logout, anti-replay with jti, audience binding, kid and jku/x5u handling in production, OIDC provider configuration) you need an architectural review covering code, provider configuration and infrastructure.
+See the CTA at the bottom of the page.

-Does your JWT architecture survive a serious audit?
+Does your API's JWT authentication hold up under a serious audit?

 JWT architecture review